sethupavan12/Markdownify/README.md

 ## Markdownify

-Mardownify is a super easy-to-use PDF to high-quality Markdown converter using Vision LLMs.
+Mardownify is a super easy-to-use PDF/image to high-quality Markdown converter using Vision LLMs.
 It supports text, images, signatures, tables, charts, flowcharts and preserves document structure (Headings, numbered lists etc).

 Tables become Markdown tables, charts become Mermaid diagrams, and images get concise summaries.
 Use as a CLI or Python library.
 Works with 100+ LLMs.
 Recommended to use with `gpt-5-mini` or `gpt-4.1-mini` or even better models for better performance.